vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Add Setting ] Add Setting for the position of VK Blocks on all block inserter.

 = 1.75.1 =
-[ BSpecification Change ][ Fixed Display (Pro) ] Do not fix the edit screen as it makes editing difficult.
+[ Specification Change ][ Fixed Display (Pro) ] Do not fix the edit screen as it makes editing difficult.
 [ Bug fix ] Fixed an issue where the Pro version could not be activated in an environment where the Free version is active.

 = 1.75.0 =